 People having left breast radiation therapy are at an increased risk of heart problems over time.
 This risk can now be reduced using measured breath holding, which shifts most of the heart out of the radiation field.

 This is a rare side effect caused by damage to the brachial plexus, the bundle of nerves which arises from the spinal cord and branches into each arm.
 Symptoms include burning, tingling or numbness in the shoulder, arm or hand.
-Talk to your doctor if you’re experiencing these symptoms, and if they continue, ask for a referral to a physio or pain clinic.
+Talk to your doctor if you’re experiencing these symptoms.
+Treatment ranges from physiotherapy and pain management to surgical repair.

 Managing the challenges of hormone therapies